ordepdev/ordepdev.github.io/_drafts/what-you-should-know-about-database-storage-and-retrieval.md

 Note that the hash map is always updated when a new key-value pair is appended to the file in order to reflect the current data offset.

 This solution may sound too simplistic, right?
-Actually it is a viable approach.
+Actually, it is a viable approach.
 In 2010, Basho Technologies, a distributed systems company that developed a key-value NoSQL database technology, Riak, wrote a paper that introduced Bitcask, the default storage engine of Riak.
-Bitcask uses this concept of in-memory hash map and offers high-performance reads and writes.
-The trade off is that all keys must fit in memory.
+Bitcask uses this concept of an in-memory hash map and offers high-performance reads and writes.
+The tradeoff is that all keys must fit in memory.

 ![bitcask-paper](/assets/images/bitcask-paper.png)